 In this article, we show you how to keep guinea pigs warm in winter.
 The weather is turning colder now and it’s easy to underestimate the effect the change in temperature can have on your guinea pigs.

 Guinea pigs have an ideal temperature of between 18 – 23 degrees.
 However, any temperature below 15 degrees can spell trouble for your guinea pigs.

 Outside guinea pigs

+If you have outdoor guinea pigs it’s important to know how to keep guinea pigs warm in winter.
 Guinea pigs can mostly live outside all year round thanks to some modifications and extra additions to their hutch.
-Similar to keeping your guinea pig cool in summer, it is possible with some adjustments that your guinea pig can stay nice and cosy inside its hutch.
+Similar to keeping your guinea pig cool in summer, it is possible with some adjustments that your guinea pig can keep warm and cosy in winter.

 Hutch covers are a great way to keep your guinea pigs home nice and warm.
 You can either purchase one or use an old blanket securely attached.
 This will not only help raise the temperature but will also protect your guinea pigs from rain, sleet and hail that may get blown in.

 Ensure your hutch is protected from foxes and badgers as they are even hungrier during the winter months.
 Raising your hutch off the ground is a great way to deter them.
 Another point to mention is to ensure that your guinea pigs aren’t in their run when it’s going dark.

 It’s important to note that if the temperature goes below 15 degrees though, it’s time to bring them inside.
 If there is absolutely no way your guinea pig can come into the house, a well-insulated shed or unused garage will also make a great place.
 Make sure the garage doesn’t have a car in it though as the fumes from the exhaust can kill a guinea pig.